-Use tube adhesive for small cut pieces of Forna cork tiles that are less than 4 inches by 4 inches.
+Use tube adhesive for small cut pieces of Aspect wood tile that is less than 4 inches by 4 inches.

 If a tile needs to be removed, apply heat with a hair dryer to soften the adhesive.
-Using a putty knife on the back side (contact side), slowly apply outward pressure to release or peel the tile from the wall.
-As the adhesive is engineered to not be removed, caution should be taken to not damage the wall.
+Use a putty knife on the back side and slowly apply outward pressure to release the tile from the wall.
+The adhesive is engineered to not be removed so caution should be taken to not damage the wall.
 Any removed tiles may be unusable.

 Care after installation

-Forna Peel & Stick Cork Wall panels can be cleaned, if necessary, using a soft hand duster or the brush attachment on a vacuum cleaner.
-Gently run these over the cork surface.
-Do not use overly firm pressure.
+Aspect wood tiles should be cleaned, if necessary, using a soft cloth or the brush attachment on a vacuum cleaner.